-When it comes to my perspective, I find there is no such thing as normal, especially when it comes to people.
-Do you consider yourself normal?
-You’re only kidding yourself, really.
+My opinion?
+I find there is no such thing as normal, especially when it comes to people.
+If you consider yourself normal, you’re only kidding yourself, really.
 Perhaps by public social standards you speak and behave acceptable—but that doesn’t get you off the hook of being unique.

-I see that as a variation really worth celebrating!
+I see that as a variation worth celebrating!

-I mean, how atrociously mundane it would be if everyone dressed the same, dreamed the same, liked the same music and same colour, and same hairstyle.
+I mean, how atrociously mundane it would be if everyone dressed the same, dreamed the same, liked the same music, the same colour, and the same hairstyle.
 Even if there were a group of four categories of distinct sameness – it would still be boring!
-It would be like God trying to create the universe using only four words.

-Out of all my known relatives, my family was the most creative, and with tendencies to be the most idealistic, too.
-Both my parents and my siblings enjoyed all manner of adventurous escapades, and that especially included fantasy.
-Star Wars, Indiana Jones and The Neverending Story were tales absorbed over and over again.
-In addition, there were many times my father would gather us all together at night and tell us of far-away places and epic tales (he’s definitely what you’d call a traditional Story-teller!).
+Out of all my known relatives, my immediate family was the most creative, with the most idealistic tendencies.
+Both my parents and my siblings enjoyed all manner of adventurous mental and visual escapades—especially adventures flavoured with fantastical elements.
+Star Wars, Indiana Jones and The Neverending Story were just some of the popular tales absorbed over and over again.
+In addition, there were many times my father would gather us all together at night and relay tales of far-away places and epic tales (he’s definitely what you’d call a traditional Story-teller!).

 I was a sensitive child and didn’t take well to being uprooted all the time.
-Thankfully, I was also a day-dreamer, so for the most part, the extremes and stresses of life and family problems churned away far below; I was safe and distracted in my mind.
+Thankfully, I was also a day-dreamer, so for the most part the stresses of life and family issues churned away far below me, while I stayed safely aloft and distracted in the wanderings of my imagination.

 After school, I began to focus on my writing.
 To get a bit of a feel of the publishing industry, I had a children’s book published.
 Check it out here if you like!
-I also had the first book of the Dragon Calling series assessed by an agency.
+Or don’t; I’m actually embarrassed by it’s quality (in my defense, I was still a green green-horn, and really had no idea what I was doing).
+Shortly after, I had the first book of the Dragon Calling series assessed by an agency.
 Unfortunately, their appraisal proved discouraging and unhelpful.
 Nevertheless, I continued writing the books of Dragon Calling, while developing other stories and concepts, and spending time studying and learning about the writing and publishing industry.
-When I felt confident enough to try an assessment again, I went through another author.
+When I felt confident enough to try an assessment again, I went through a professional author.
 She was exceptionally helpful—having both encouraging praise and constructive criticism.
 With my inspiration renewed, I gave my first manuscript a miraculous modification, and at last I found myself satisfied with it.

-Outside of my writing career, I volunteer at a local animal shelter and participate in my church’s music and creative department.
+Outside of my writing career, I spent over five years as a volunteer at a local animal shelter, and currently remain as a volunteer in my church’s music and creative department.

 The Dragon Calling series has undergone a lot of polishes, cuts and changes since it’s conception.
 But I can tell you now, all the hard work and heart ache has been worth it.
 What was once a crude hunk of rock with specks of potential lodged deep inside, is now a cut and polished, fully-published, shiny-scaled story soaring the winds of the world-wide readership.